cs217/final-project-skeleton/README.md

 tied to how well you achieved these goals, but rather the degree to which your team explored and documented the area.

-If attempting option 4, please also include a segment on the motivation for the work, as well as a brief description of prior work.
+If attempting option 2 or 4, please also include a segment on the motivation for the work, as well as a summary of prior work.